 Does green manure add nutrients to soil?
 Yes, it provides the land with all the necessary elements.
 Decomposed plants’ mass enriches the soil with macro- and microelements (including nitrogen, phosphorus, and potassium), which are essential for healthy crop growth.

 In case growing a green manure crop is not enough to cover the soil needs for fertilizers, additional application is required.
-Use EOSDA Crop Monitoring Zoning feature to apply the VRA approach to soil fertilization, avoiding overapplication and pollution of soil and water, while saving time and money.
+Use EOSDA Crop Monitoring VRA maps to apply the varable rate technology approach to soil fertilization, avoiding overapplication and pollution of soil and water while saving time and money.

 Green Manure For Clay Soil